adot8/obsidian-notes/Red Teaming/Windows Assumed Breach/2. Privilege Escalation/Kerberos Delegation/Theory.md

 Allows delegation to any service to any resource on the domain as a user.

-When unconstrained delegation is enabled, the DC places user's TGTinside TGS.
-On the first hop, the TGT is extracted from TGS and stored inLSASS.
+When unconstrained delegation is enabled, the DC places user's TGT inside TGS.
+On the first hop, the TGT is extracted from TGS and stored in LSASS.
 This way the server can reuse the user's TGT to access any other resource as the user

 ![[Pasted image 20250514201409.png]]